The Figural F&G Licenses Issued by White Pine County, Nevada – Part Three

 I imagine this new law was an attempt to crack down on “license sharing.”
 The hand-written descriptive details (height, eyes color and hair color) and the owner’s signature would accomplished this purpose – while by necessity make metal licenses obsolete.

-The Nevada counties were much quicker to meet the new licensing requirements than they were in 1909.
+The Nevada counties were much quicker in 1917 to meet the new licensing requirements than in 1909.
 Only six of the 16 counties had metal licenses manufactured for the 1917-18 seasons: Churchill, Elko, Lander, Ormsby, Storey and Washoe.
 For the 1918-19 seasons there were none.

 White Pine County & A. Carlisle’s Legacy